Amebis/eduVPN/doc/Customization.md

 ### `OrganizationsDiscovery` (`REG_SZ`)

 `OrganizationsDiscovery` specifies organization list discovery URI.
 The client downloads a [list of available organizations](https://github.com/eduvpn/documentation/blob/v2/SERVER_DISCOVERY.md) from this URI.
-The organization discovery is turned off by setting this value to a blank string (e.g. in Let's Connect! client).
+The organization discovery is turned off by setting this value to a blank string (e.g. in Let's Connect! and govVPN clients).

 See [eduVPN_Dev_Discovery_On.reg](Customization/eduVPN_Dev_Discovery_On.reg) and [eduVPN_Dev_Discovery_Off.reg](Customization/eduVPN_Dev_Discovery_Off.reg) files for example.